Germany Travel FAQ

 Q. Can you recommend a good restaurant?

-A. Check out these recommendations made by our travel community!
+A. Check out these recommendations from our travel community!
 You can also find our recommendations on the digital planning map in our Germany Travel Planner.

 Q. How much should I tip in restaurants in Germany?